New SEND School in Warmley, BristoL

 DELIVERING OUR VALUES

-At Neptune School, the individual needs of our students are at the heart of all that we do.
+At Neptune School, the individual needs of our pupils are at the heart of all that we do.

 THE CORE OFFER

-Our curriculum offer includes small class sizes, with a maximum 1:4 staff to student ratio, and a primary model where students have a dedicated staff team.
+Our curriculum offer includes small class sizes, with a maximum 1:4 staff to pupil ratio, and a primary model where pupils have a dedicated staff team.

 - Have high expectations of our pupils.

-- Create a safe and positive learning environment in which students can learn effectively.
+- Create a safe and positive learning environment in which pupils can learn effectively.

-- Provide all students with a broad range of subjects and qualifications, including GCSEs.
+- Provide all pupils with a range of entry levels, functional skills, subjects and qualifications including GCSEs.

-- Provide opportunities for students to develop their interests and skills through a range of extra-curricular activities and experiences.
+- Provide opportunities for pupils to develop their interests and skills through a range of extra-curricular activities and experiences.

 - Ensure good home-school relationships in order to enable parents and carers to play their part in the education of their children.

-- We are a specialist provision and we create bespoke packages for students with complex SEMH difficulties.
+- We are a specialist provision and we create bespoke packages for pupils with autism and SEMH difficulties.

-- We tailor our curriculum to ensure that it meets the need of students with SEMH difficulties.
+- We tailor our curriculum to ensure that it meets the need of pupils with autism and SEMH difficulties.

 - We are a truly therapeutic school and we have an in house therapy team who can support the special educational needs of our pupils.

-- Offer a range of interventions to support pupil progress in all areas.
+- We offer a range of interventions to support pupil progress in all areas.

-- We develop strong relationships with a variety of stakeholders and outside agencies in order to support students throughout their time at school and through periods of transition.
+- We develop strong relationships with a variety of stakeholders and outside agencies in order to support pupils throughout their time at school and through periods of transition.

-- We foster values- based curriculum which helps students grow in confidence, creativity and self-control.
+- We foster values- based curriculum which helps pupils grow in confidence, creativity and self-control.

 - We are an attachment aware school and successfully address barriers to learning so that academic attainment, health and well-being are improved.

-- We believe that all behaviour is communication and aim to understand the out student’s needs in order that we can meet them effectively.
+- We believe that all behaviour is communication and aim to understand the out pupil’s needs in order that we can meet them effectively.

-- Small group teaching: Maximum of 4 students per class with LSA support.
+- Small group teaching: Maximum of 4 pupils per class with LSA support.